lupegafre/Gravity-Sim/README.md

 # Gravity-Sim

-My WiP n-body simulator made with Pygame
+My WiP n-body simulator made with Pygame.
+I'm making this to learn more about programming, so feedback is very welcome.
+Code is still very messy, but I'll only clean it up after fixing a few bugs.